The Risks of Driving Drowsy

 - Missing road signs or turns

 How common is drowsy driving?

-An estimated 60% of drivers have driven while feeling drowsy, and one-third have actually fallen asleep behind the wheel.
+One-third of drivers have actually fallen asleep behind the wheel.
 Considering that the habits of sleepy drivers can be compared to that of impaired drivers, the prevalence of drowsy driving makes the roads increasingly dangerous.

 Groups who are most likely to drive drowsy include:

 Of course, you can make sure you’re well-rested before taking a drive – but what about those days that you just don’t have that luxury?
 We have some quick and easy tips for staying alert on your drive, even if you skipped out on a full night’s rest.